jtimberman/jtimberman.github.com/source/_posts/2014-02-01-evolution-of-cookbook-development.markdown

 Where `node[:splunk][:auth]` was set in a role with the `username:password`.
-This isn't particularly *bad* since our Chef server runs on a private network and all that, but a defense in depth security posture has more controls in place for secrets.
+This isn't particularly *bad* since our Chef server runs on a private network and is secured with HTTPS and RSA keys, but a defense in depth security posture has more controls in place for secrets.

 How can this be improved?
-Well, we started using
-[Chef Vault](https://github.com/Nordstrom/chef-vault) to manage secrets.
+At Chef, we started using [Chef Vault](https://github.com/Nordstrom/chef-vault) to manage secrets.
 I wrote a
 [post about chef-vault](http://www.getchef.com/blog/2013/09/19/managing-secrets-with-chef-vault/)